beshu-tech/readonlyrest-docs/elasticsearch.md

    * `user_id_attribute` (string, optional, default: `uid`) - should refer to a unique ID for the user within the base DN

 3. a way to **search user groups** (NOT used by [`ldap_authentication`](#ldap_authentication) rule).
 In ROR, depending on LDAP schema, a relation between users and groups can be defined in:
-   1. Group entry - it has an attribute that refers to User entries:
+   1. Group entry - it has an attribute that refers to User entries (this is the default):
       * `search_groups_base_DN` (required) - should refer to the base Distinguished Name of the groups to which these users may belong
       * `group_name_attribute` (string, optional, default: `cn`) - is the LDAP group object attribute that contains the names of the ROR groups
       * `unique_member_attribute` (string, optional, default: `uniqueMember`) - is the LDAP group object attribute that contains the names of the ROR groups